Burn Injuries Overview

-Our law firm has taken action and is currently embedded in litigation against many manufacturers of pressure cookers.
+Our law firm deeply involved in this litigation and our lawyers have represented over 200 clients who have been severely burned by exploding pressure cookers.
 These household appliances have been linked to explosions, leading to severe burns and property damage.
 They have been marketed aggressively to families by advocating easier cleanup and quick cooking.

 Pressure cookers work by trapping steam inside a tightly sealed lid.
 Once the food is done cooking, steam has to be released– otherwise the built-up pressure will cause the contents to explode outward.
 There have been many problems with pressure cookers because any component that is jeopardized, (such as a pressure release valve or sealing ring) can cause the pressure cooker to explode.